-Advocacy
+Advocacy Efforts

-Michelle had the great honour of speaking on behalf of the cancer and immunocompromised community at the annual Canadian Cancer Survivors Network All-Party Caucus meeting at Queen’s Park on Monday April 24th, 2023.
+Michelle had the great honour of speaking on behalf of the cancer and immunocompromised communities at the annual Canadian Cancer Survivors Network at Queen’s Park on Monday April 24th, 2023.
 The meeting kicked off with Jackie Manthorne, the President and CEO of CCSN, followed up by advocates Christine Carr, Michelle Burleigh and Shira Farbar.
 The meeting wrapped with a report on the importance of early screening for breast cancer by Dr. Martin Yaffe.
 Click here for the full report and the attending list of caucus members.

 March 2023